HIPAA AND PARTY-OPPONENT MEDICAL RECORDS IN FLORIDA DIVORCE

 See 45 CFR §164.512(e)(1)(i).

-See definition of “more stringent” in fn.1, supra.
+See definition of “more stringent” in fn.2, supra.

 45 CFR §164.512(e)(1)(v).
-The requirement to return or destroy protected health information at the conclusion of litigation has been subjected to withering criticism.
+The requirement to return or destroy protected health information at the conclusion of litigation has received withering criticism.
 See Subpoenas Duces Tecum vs. HIPAA: Which Wins?, Fla.
 Bar.
 J. (Feb.
 2005).